Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 transparency system is to ensure that data shown to one participant is equally visible to any other participant.
 This generally involves the use of a "transparency log" that publishes data, and may or may not have additional structure to support efficient searches for specific data.
-For end-users to verify that data they've observed is properly published by the log, they must maintain state to ensure that the views of the log they're shown are linear (in terms of not containing forks) and internally-consistent (with respect to any rules the log may have about its content or structure).
-In addition to ensuring that the various views of the log that an end-user has seen are linear, end-users must also *gossip* their view of the log with a wide range of other parties.
-Gossiping allows end-users to detect when they've been shown a fork of the log, which could potentially contain malicious data that other participants in the system are unaware of.
+Transparency Logs must be verified to be linear, in terms of being append-only, and internally-consistent with respect to any rules that the log may have about its content or structure.
+Without relying on a third-party to verify these properties, which may collude with the Transparency Log, end-users must retain state to verify these properties themselves.
+In addition to ensuring that the various views of the log that an end-user has seen are linear and internally-consistent, end-users must also *gossip* their view of the log with a wide range of other parties.
+Gossiping allows end-users to detect when they've been shown a fork of the log that could potentially contain malicious data that other participants in the system are unaware of.

-Transparency systems that lack stateful verification, where end-users verify that past views of the log are consistent with current views, are more accurately termed "co-signing" schemes.
-That is because, with stateless verification, the security of any such construction reduces solely to successful verification of the transparency log's signature on a claim.
-The transparency guarantees of co-signing schemes can be undermined by collusion between the co-signers (in the web PKI, the co-signers would be a CA and one or more transparency logs).
-The highly diverse and rapidly changing nature of the web makes collusion between participants easy to achieve and difficult to detect.
-This makes co-signing schemes generally unsuitable for use in the web PKI without requiring a multitude of co-signers.
+Transparency systems based on stateless verification are more accurately termed "co-signing" schemes.
+That's because, with stateless verification, the security of any such construction reduces solely to successful verification of the transparency log's signature on a claim.
+The transparency guarantees of co-signing schemes can be undermined by collusion between the co-signers.
+In the web PKI, the co-signers would be a CA and one or more transparency logs.
+The diverse and rapidly changing nature of the web makes collusion between participants easy to achieve and difficult to detect.
+As such, co-signing schemes generally unsuitable for use in the web PKI without requiring a multitude of co-signers.
 However, transmitting a multitude of signatures from larger, PQ-secure signature schemes can measurably degrade the performance of TLS connections.
-Additionally, co-signing schemes provide no way to detect collusion after-the-fact without resorting to stateful verification.
+Additionally, co-signing schemes provide no way to detect collusion after the fact without resorting to stateful verification.

 **Servers must provide proof directly to end-users that their certificate satisfies transparency requirements and isn't revoked.** If proof of